orangespaceman/training-notes/php.md

 They can be read and written by PHP and JavaScript

-If any cookies exist for the site in question, they are available to the `$_COOKIE` super-global variable
+If any cookies exist for the site in question, they are available to the `$_COOKIE` superglobal variable

 (JavaScript can access the same cookies by referencing the `document.cookie` object)